Murmeltier-86/protocol-cpp_ESPHome/docs/components/jutta_proto.md

 Add a `machine_data` section to the component configuration and register one or multiple text sensors.
 When a single `text_sensor` entry is provided the raw XML payload is published.
 Alternatively, the individual sections can be configured to receive pre-formatted text output parsed from the XML response.
 All sensors are optional and can be combined as needed.
+Each entry can either declare a new sensor inline or reference an existing `text_sensor` via its `id`.

 ```yaml
 text_sensor: